yaroslavkozak/online-upscale/README.md

 ### ⚠️️ Limitations

 **Performance Gap**: Even with WebGPU enabled, the performance of running models in the browser is slower than running them locally.
-WebGPU’s speed is approximately half of the speed you’d achieve with local execution.
+WebGPU's speed is approximately half of the speed you'd achieve with local execution.
 On local devices, FP16 computation provides significant acceleration, whereas in tfjs-webgpu for now, FP16 and FP32 run at the same speed.

 If you need to upscale a lot of images, it is recommended to download and use the official Real-ESRGAN and Real-CUGAN repositories for local execution.